aseovic/helidon/examples/grpc/microprofile/metrics/README.md

 mvn exec:java
 ```

-Then the services can be accessed on the gRPC endpoint `localhost:1408`
+Then the services can be accessed on the gRPC endpoint `localhost:1408` When the server is running
+metrics can be accessed on `http://127.0.0.1:8080/metrics`

+The service metrics can be seen to change each time that the [client](../basic-client/README.md) is run.